 IFRIC 23 clarifies the rules for recognition and measurements under IAS 12, when there is uncertainty over income tax treatments.
-IFRIC is effective for annual periods beginning on or after 1 January 2019.
+IFRIC is effective for annual periods beginning on or after January 1, 2019.

-IFRIC 23 will not have material impact on the consolidated financial statements.
+IFRIC 23 will not have material impact on the financial statements.

-As at the date of drawing up these consolidated financial statements, the amendment has not yet been approved by the European Union.
-The Group intends to apply the changes as of the date of entry into force established by the EU.
+As at the date of drawing up these financial statements, IFRIC 23 has not yet been approved by the European Union.
+The Company intends to apply the changes as of the date of entry into force established by the EU.

-Annual Improvements to IFRSs 2015-2017
+• Annual Improvements to IFRSs 2015-2017